dIoMeDs/stegos-website/content/news/2019/10/mainnet-beta-3-and-150k-bounty.md

 author: "Vladimir Lebedev"
 date: 2019-10-02
 linktitle: Mainnet Beta 3 20191002
-title: "Stegos News: Mainnet Beta 3 and $150k Bounty"
+title: "Stegos News: $150k bounty and more!"
-description: "Description."
+description: "Weekly Stegos news, including new software updates and our huge bounty contest!"
-metaTitle: "Stegos News: Mainnet Beta 3 and $150k Bounty"
+metaTitle: "Stegos News: $150k bounty and more!"
-metaDescription: "Description."
+metaDescription: "Weekly Stegos news, including new software updates and our huge bounty contest!"
 categories: [ "DEVELOPMENT" ]
 tags: ["stegos", "bounty", "technology"]
 weight: 7
 draft: false
 ---

-# Dear Stegos Community,
+## Dear Stegos Community,

 Big news this week.
 The devs have released the next beta version of mainnet: Mainnet Beta 3.
 This will be the final test version of mainnet before our release.
 You can read the full release notes [here](https://github.com/stegos/stegos/releases/tag/v0.14).